djbrownbear/djbrownbear/README.md

 ## Hi there 👋, A-aron = "present".

-I am a software engineer in the San Francisco Bay Area.
-I enjoy applying my background in food, real estate, and financial services to software engineering.
+As a software engineer, I bring a unique perspective to my work, thanks to my successful transition from diverse industries, including food, real estate, and tax.

 ## GitHub Stats: